top of page

 Joseph

 Joseph has just graduated from a 4-year degree program as a teacher.
-Joseph has made great progress both as a young man and as a student who had to work hard to get his grades needed to graduate.
-His major is junior high school, Social Studies.
-He will now begin his year of placement for the government as a teacher.
-Joseph and Joshua are twins.
-They still go back to Xorve and Williams at Christmas.
-This is home for them.
-They are family.
+Joseph has made great progress both as a young man and as a student who had to work hard to get the grades needed to graduate.
+His major is junior high school and Social Studies.
+He will now begin his year of national service for the government as a teacher.
+He has a great interest in teaching cultural arts to children.

 333.jpg